savitrirai010/Power-BI-Dashboard/README.md

 - The Research and Development department had the highest attrition rate.
 - The employees with Life Sciences as education field had the highest attrition rate.
 - The maximum attrition rate observed among employees with a High School education level was 18.24%.
+- The average age of employees was 37 years.